w11k/Tydux/doc/tutorial.md

 ## State

 Normal classes are used to represent the state of the application.
-To implement the state in our app, we need a `Todo` and a `TodoState` class.
-However, only the latter is relevant for Tydux.
-The former simply serves for demonstration purposes.
+To implement the state in our app, we need a `TodoState` class.
 The `TodoState` class contains all the state, modelled as normal class properties, that we want to manage with Tydux.

 ```
-export class Todo {
-    constructor(public description: string,
-                public complete: boolean = false) {
-    }
-}

 export class TodoState {

-    filter = "";

-    todos: Todo[] = [
+    todos: string[] = [
-        new Todo("todo 1", true),
+        "todo 1",
-        new Todo("todo 2")
+        "todo 2"
     ];

 }